MattiasFredriksson/io_anim_c3d/README.md

 `tests/run.sh <path or alias to Blender executable>`

 Running tests require the addon to be installed to the Blender executable, simplest way to do so is to use the Blender development extension with the same executable as it will configure a symlink to the project, ensuring the test will run with the latest changes to the code.
+For running tests on Windows the console need to be able to handle bash scripts!

 Unittests are minimal and should focus on testing the addon functionality.
 For functionality testing the importer go to the underlying .c3d parser [project](https://github.com/MattiasFredriksson/py-c3d).